Blown glass chandelier from the 1940s

 Description

 Exceptional antique furniture and accessories can be an excellent idea for interior decoration.
-Currently, there is a growing number of enthusiasts for high-quality vintage items that have a distinct character and soul.
+Currently, there is a growing number of enthusiasts of high-quality vintage items that have a distinct character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

 Many styles characterize antique furniture, but we can highlight a few of the most important.
-Eclectic furniture dates back to the 19th century, during the reign of the Biedermeier style.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the Victorian style.
+Eclectic furniture originates from the 19th century, during the reign of the Biedermeier style.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-The most important aspect of elite antique furniture is originality.
+The key aspect of elite antique furniture is originality.
 This is ultimately crucial for buyers, as many forgeries circulate on the market.
 Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
 We have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details